Ranil Wickremesinghe lauds Kerala Health Minister’s efforts in letter

 Sri Lanka’s former Prime Minister Ranil Wickremesinghe has written to Kerala Health Minister K.K.
-Shylaja, lauding her leadership in “responding proactively and boldly” in tackling the coronavirus pandemic.
+Shailaja, lauding her leadership in “responding proactively and boldly” in tackling the coronavirus pandemic.

 In a letter dated May 18, 2020, Mr. Wickremesinghe said: “As the Minister of Health of Kerala, you have demonstrated that effective disease control is possible even though the resources are limited.”